Why Utah now has first 'free-range' parenting law

 "They have the power to snatch our children from under our noses," Danielle Meitiv says.
 "That's when I decided to take the story public."

-Both charges against the Meitivs were eventually dropped and policy changes were made in their local country, but the experience galvanised Danielle to run for local office.
+Both charges against the Meitivs were eventually dropped and policy changes were made in their local county, but the experience galvanised Danielle to run for local office.
 In her campaign material she describes herself as a "free-range mom".

 But "there's no such thing as 'free range' parenting," she says.
 "This is normal parenting."